gracelang/language/languageSpec/spec.md

 ### Delimited Arguments

-Parenthesis may be omitted where they would enclose a single argument that is a numeral, string, sequence constructor, or block.
+Parenthesis may be omitted where they would enclose a single argument that is a numeral, string constructor, boolean literal, sequence constructor, block, `self` or `outer` sequence.
+These forms are self-delimiting, and are readilly distinguished from the identifiers that comprise the name of the method being requested.

 **Examples**